infi-pc/locatorjs/readme.md

 # LocatorJS

-A Dev tool that lets you click on UI Component in the browser to open its code in your IDE.
+Click on UI Component in the browser to open its code in your IDE.

 ![Intro](./docs/intro.gif)